DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - dealers teach you the story of the world and kind of yourself
 - evil kin dialogue in apartment is more for figuring out who tf evil kin is

+## What Are We Doing
+- Moving where the vendor
+- Moving the player's spawn position into the vendor room
+- Lock the vendor's door until after they buy a power
+- Place mindbreak sploc

 # Vendor Rework
 - Eliminate the idea of "Doctors" and "Dealers"
 - The vendors are now just "a guy".
 They have different names